cbinding/LD4HE/pages/docs/index.md

 # Linked Data for the Historic Environment (LD4HE)

 ## Project aims
-The LD4HE project has the following aims and objectives:
+The purpose of the LD4HE project is to increase the potential for exchange and reuse of historic environment data.
+The project has the following primary aims and objectives:

-* To create a mapping from mandatory OASIS fields to the CIDOC-CRM.
+* To create a mapping from mandatory OASIS fields to CIDOC-CRM.
 * To create a simple means of converting an OASIS data export to a Linked Data compatible format.
 * To determine criteria for establishing which records should be included in Linked Data export.
 * To recommend potential for creation and usage of Linked Data.